af/shamus/README.md

 Installing and Running the app
 ------------------------------

 #.
-Install the app with `npm install -g sentinelapp`
+Install the app with `npm install -g shamus`

 #.
-Create a `.sentinel.json` file in the root directory of the project you want
+Create a `.shamus.json` file in the root directory of the project you want
    to work on.
 Here's an example file that will run jshint (assuming you have it installed) every time a javascript file changes: